Ever wish you had a crystal ball to see into the mind of Uncle Sam?

 Do your grants come with eligibility requirements?

-This little detail can trip up a lot of grantees.
+This little detail can trip up a lot of grantees-especially ones who are letting people “self-certify” that they are eligible for benefits.

 Property and Equipment purchased with federal funds come with a long list of requirements that go on long past the end of the grant.

-Make sure you have a system in place to continue safeguarding, tracking and reporting on property and equipment-even after the grant is done.
+Make sure you have a system in place to continue safeguarding, tracking and reporting on the various types of property and equipment-even after the grant is done.

-If your award comes with matching or earmarking requirements, how will you show the federal agency that you are complying?
+If your award comes with matching requirements, how will you show the federal agency that you are complying?

-Can you show if you ahead or behind of schedule for the funds spent to date?
+And then you have to track whether you ahead or behind of schedule for the matching funds when compared to the federal funds spent to date?

 Gotcha #8: Spending Outside the Period of Availability

-If you try to start too early or finish up too late, it can cost you.
+If you try to start spending too early or finish up too late, it can cost you big!

 Auditors look to make sure that your grant spending is within the timeframe allowed in the federal award.